 Start penning content that ranks with:

 The SEO Writing Assistant tackles the readability of your words.
 Acting as an Editor, it’s a reminder of what to put in, but also an exercise in what to leave out.
-Copy and paste your text into SEMrush and it’ll give a verdict on the article’s originality and consistency of tone of voice.
-Useful tools if you outsource your writing and want to protect your brand’s integrity and reputation.
+Copy and paste your text into Semrush and it’ll give a verdict on the article’s originality and consistency of tone of voice.
+Useful tools if you outsource your writing and want to protect your brand’s integrity and keep the attention of your target audience.
 Or writing on a topic that isn’t your field of expertise and relying on outside sources.

 It’s easy to skip over this part but helping search engine bots understand what your page is about is critically important.
 Don’t let all your good research and writing go to waste.

-SEMrush’s On-Page SEO Checker has two modes – either let SEMrush decide the pages to optimise or pick yourself.
+Semrush’s On-Page SEO Checker has two modes – either let Semrush decide the pages to optimise or pick yourself.
 For likenoother.co it put forward 34 ideas across 5 pages – mostly low-hanging fruit.
-A mixture of technical SEO hints, missing target keywords in <h1> tags and longer form content on the homepage.
-All good suggestions, for sure!
+A mixture of technical SEO hints, missing target keywords in h1 tags and longer form content on the homepage.
+All good SEO suggestions, for sure!
 But the real genius is being able to send those to Trello with a single click!

 Tucked away on the On-Page SEO Checker is another smart feature: Top 10 Benchmarking.
 It takes each of your Target Keywords and shows how your content compares to your competitors in areas such as Word Count, Referring Domains, Ordered Lists and Readability.
-As an added incentive SEMrush also dangles the traffic you can expect once you’ve put their ideas into action.
+As an added incentive Semrush also dangles the website traffic you can expect once you’ve put their ideas into action.
+This is the kind off SEO coach I need - actionable advice!

 There’s some very actionable tools here too.